 Paris is statistically one of the safest major metropolitan areas in Europe.
-Violent crime rates are fairly low here.
-Following these basic Paris safety tips can go a long way in ensuring you avoid danger on your trip to Paris.
+Violent crime rates are fairly low here, although some crimes, including pickpocketing, are fairly prevalent.
+Following these basic Paris safety tips can go a long way in ensuring you avoid danger and hassles on your trip to Paris.

 - Pickpocketing is the most prevalent crime affecting tourists.
 You should always be vigilant with your personal affairs, especially in crowded areas such as trains, metro stations, and any popular tourist areas.
 Money belts and traveler's checks are excellent ways to protect yourself.
 Also, avoid having more than $100 in cash with you at a time.